oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ## Collection & Exploration pages

+### Creator dashboard page

+The creator dashboard page allows users to view all explorations they have created, or are currently creating.

+1. Log in.

+2. Navigate to the creator dashboard page at http://localhost:8181/creator-dashboard.

 ### Collection editor page

 The Collection Editor allows you to create collections that group explorations together.